-If you feel that you child begins to progress at home once they have a drum set and seem completely interested in playing, taking lessons is a fantastic idea.
+If you feel that your child begins to progress at home once they have a drum set and seem completely interested in playing, taking lessons is a fantastic idea.
 The younger they start, the better.
 Although the general consensus is to start a child on drum lessons is age 7, I believe you can start your child even earlier.

 Physical development plays a huge role in determining when your child is ready to start playing drums and taking lessons.
-Is it difficult for them to physically hold the drum sticks.
+Is it difficult for them to physically hold the drumsticks.
 I strongly recommend getting your child thinner sticks (Vic Firth 7As) when they are beginning.

 The maturity level of your child also needs to be considered.
 Can your child sit still for thirty minutes at a time being taught one on one?
 Most of the time you’re more than welcome to sit in on the lesson, but if you’re trying to instill a sense of independence, it might be better to wait outside the room during a lesson.
 Take a few lessons with an instructor and see how both your child and the teacher feel about the sessions.

 Similar to a traditional classroom, you may want to consider group drum lessons.
-Your child may be more comfortable sitting a room with his or her peers, rather than one on one with an instructor.
+Your child may be more comfortable sitting in a room with his or her peers, rather than one on one with an instructor.